 How to correctly put the paste on the hook

 And here is the tricky part!
 To catch using glue you need the hook and the nozzle to be at the bottom.
 And that can be pretty hard, as it is a flexible nozzle, wanting to fly off in each throw.
 So you need to do something so that the paste will have something to hold to during the throw.

 The first thing you need to is to make a hair rod.
-You need to remember that the hair itself will be longer than in the standard rod.
+You need to remember the hair itself will be longer than in the standard rod.
 It is because of the strand having a significant amount of paste, and if you make it short, it will close the part of the hook, including the sting.
-And that is not good – that way you have fewer chances of catching a carp.
+And that is not good – that way you have fewer chances of catching.

 My favourite way – is to make a regular hair rod with 6-8mm pellets or 8mm boilies and then put the paste on it.